tenancy/docs/docs/tenancy/1.x/faq-common-problems.md

 *Example*

-You might be using [PHP API Wrapper](https://github.com/CristalTeam/php-api-wrapper) in your application, and you need to configure it based on your tenant; AFTER your [affects-config](affects-configs) is finished.
+You might be using a third party package in your application, and you need to configure it based on your tenant; AFTER your [affects-config](affects-configs) is finished.

 **Solution**